 How Boston Properties Achieved 99% Collection Rates Across 2000+ Tenants

-Boston Properties implemented Versapay’s AR solution to transform and automate the full invoice-to-cash process, through collections, payments, and cash application with a focus on connecting their AR department with their customers over the cloud.
+Learn how Boston Properties transformed and automated their invoice-to-cash process, through collections, payments, and cash application with a focus on connecting their AR department with their customers over the cloud.

 In this case study, you’ll learn how Boston Properties digitally transformed their legacy accounts receivable processes to engage and empower collections staff, eliminate paper-based tasks, achieve rent revenue certainty, and keep aged receivables under 30 days across their wide portfolio of tenants.

 - $0.55: Cost per paper mailing to 2200 tenants